tf-encrypted/tf-encrypted/README.md

 # Installation

-Currently we suggest install TFE from source:
+Currently we suggest installing TFE from source:
 (make sure Python 3.8+ and TensorFlow 2.9.1+ are installed)

 ```bash